 The FUE technique is precise and painless, allowing for easy, even removal of hair follicles with no incisions.
 This results in minimal scarring and a significantly easier recovery process than with traditional transplant surgery, which requires a large incision for graft extraction.
 In fact, recovery is such a breeze that most men are back to work within a couple days!

 NeoGraft MaxGraft treatment takes approximately 4-6 hours to complete.
 Although the grafts are considered permanent, they won’t protect against additional hair loss in other areas.
 However, your hair specialist can recommend medications and treatments to minimize further hair loss.
 Because hair grows in cycles, results will begin to appear about 3-4 months following the procedure.
 At that point, new hair will begin to emerge in the transplanted follicles and grow normally.
-Pricing can range from $4000-$15,000 depending on the number of grafts needed and if PRP advanced results are included.
-Since each patient is different, we recommend a consultation to get a custom quote based on your needs,
+Pricing can range from $4000-$15,000 depending on the number of grafts needed and whether you choose to enhance your result with our natural healing gel.
+Since each patient is different, we recommend a consultation to get a custom quote based on your needs.

 Nearly every individual in good health who is struggling with hair loss is a good candidate for incisionless hair restoration.
 With that said, certain diseases and risk factors might rule out some prospective patients.
 An experienced hair restoration specialist can assess your medical history to determine whether or not you’re a candidate and to help manage your expectations for the results.